A Look at Easter, the Spring Equinox, and Islamic Traditions

 Salam!
 I’m Natasha, a children’s author, illustrator, and digital content creator.
 I created IslamiMommy to share the arts & crafts that bring joy to my family.

-Moon’s Ramadan, a Junior Library Guild Gold Standard Selection, is available for preorder!
+Purchase Moon’s Ramadan, a Junior Library Guild Gold Standard Selection!

 “This book will definitely be a go-to for librarians and teachers who want to expand awareness of Ramadan.”